 The Remaking Beamish project will add to the museum’s existing attractions.
-Plans include a 1950s Town, 1950s Farm, expansion of the Georgian area, including an inn where visitors will be able to stay overnight, and exciting transport additions.
+The exciting project includes a 1950s Town, 1950s Farm, transport developments and expansion of The 1820s Landscape, including examples of early industry and overnight accommodation.

-Buildings from around the region will be moved or replicated and we are working with communities to share their heritage.
+Buildings from throughout the region are being moved or replicated, and we have been working with communities to celebrate and share their stories through the new exhibits, retaining in each building a unique local identity.
 They will create new ways for our visitors to experience the heritage of the North East.

-The quilter’s cottage, which opened in July 2018, was the first exhibit to open as part of the project.
-The heather-thatched cottage shares the story of quilter Joseph Hedley.
-Discover more about this story in The 1820s Landscape section below.
+The quilter’s cottage, which opened in July 2018, was the first exhibit to open as part of the Remaking Beamish project.
+Discover more about this story and the other exciting Georgian developments, including a pottery and overnight accommodation, in The 1820s Landscape section below.

 The Northern General Transport Bus Depot houses the museum’s fleet of buses.
 The exhibit, which opened in November 2019, can accommodate up to eight buses and supports Beamish’s important work of passing on heritage engineering skills.
 Click on the Transport section below to find out more, including information on the planned trolleybus route.

 Buildings will be opened as they are completed.
 Thanks to money raised by National Lottery players, the Remaking Beamish project was awarded £10.9million by The National Lottery Heritage Fund in 2016.